LLBF/Sales-volume-forecast-ARIMA/README.md

 # Sales-volume-forecast-ARIMA
+Machine learning model using Python 3.6
-Sales volume of a supermarket and its forecast, data of 20 months.
+Topic: Sales volume of a supermarket and its forecast, data of 20 months.

 EDA file is the first notebook, it prepares the data for the model.